cowonacid/aframe-stereo-material/README.md

 # aframe-stereo-material

-use stereoscopic images or videos as material for your aframe objects
+Use stereoscopic images or videos as material for your aframe objects.

 ### What does this component?